Acoustic (Everything but the Girl album)

-Acoustic is a compilation album by Everything but the Girl, released in North America on 2 June 1992.
+Acoustic is the seventh studio album by Everything but the Girl, released in North America on 2 June 1992.
+It consists of Everything but the Girl's covers of six songs by other artists as well as two live recordings and four re-recordings of songs from the duo's repertoire.
 In the United Kingdom, the duo had released the Covers EP for Blanco y Negro, which had peaked at number 13 on the UK Singles chart dated 7 March 1992, with this release expanded into a full album for its release abroad.

 The albums Worldwide (1991) and Acoustic were reissued together by Edsel Records as a 2-disc set in 2012.
 This release also included the 1992 EP "The Only Living Boy in New York" and 1993's "I Didn't Know I Was Looking for Love".

-Tracklistings
+Track listing

 Some digital downloads of the album – including those sold by Amazon and iTunes – have the fully orchestrated version of "Come on Home" (3:22) from Baby, the Stars Shine Bright rather than the pared back version from Acoustic.
 The error appears to be the recording company's.